 The paved limestone square that lies in the heart of the town, flanked by St Stephen’s Cathedral with its church tower, the Arsenal building that houses the Roman Theather and the Renaissance Palaces of Paladini and Hektorovic.

-Nearer the sea front, the Loggia and Clock Tower of Governovr’s Palace can be seen in all its glory.
+Nearer the seafront, the Loggia and Clock Tower of Governor’s Palace can be seen in all its glory.
 Most of these buildings originated around the 13th to 15th century, and are currently not open to the public.

 It took us about another hour or two to get back, during which we did some impromptu photo shoots and had a go at steering the boat under the watchful eyes of Marcus.

-Overall I truly enjoyed this boat trip from Split – with the only thing that I would change being bring a speaker and making sure the skipper knew our route beforehand.
+Overall I truly enjoyed this boat trip from Split – with the only thing that I would change would be to bring a speaker and making sure the skipper knew our route beforehand.
 And of course: we had to have a group shot at the end of the trip.